-- A. Guns are legal if they make weight and dimensions for their division - B. Optics must be slide mounted - C. Normal carry condition for the pistol is unloaded, hammer down or striker forward, no magazine inserted, and holstered. - D. Normal start condition is pistol loaded and holstered. - 1.
+- A. Guns are legal if they make weight and dimensions for their division - 1.
+Gun will be weighed with no magazine inserted - B. Lasers may be used - C. Normal carry condition for the pistol is unloaded, hammer down or striker forward, no magazine inserted, and holstered. - D. Normal start condition is pistol loaded and holstered. - 1.
 Guns in single action mode must have manual safety engaged. - 2.
-Guns with DA/SAO capability may be operated in either mode. - E. Must be completely concealed when standing straight with arms relaxed at sides. - F. Holsters - 1.
-Must be fully concealed by the cover garment. - 2.
-Will be worn strong side only. - a.
-Are to be worn between 2 and 4 o'clock or 8 and 10 o'clock. - 3.
-Shall completely cover the trigger and have no retention device that could cause the trigger to be pulled accidentally - 4.
-Serpa holsters and those of similar design are not permitted. - 5.
-Appendix holsters may be allowed at the discretion of the host range. - G. Loading devices
+Guns with DA/SAO capability may be operated in either mode - F Holsters - 1.
+Will be worn strong side only, unless using appendix carry (See 25.0 F5) - a.
+Are to be worn between 2 and 4 o'clock or 8 and 10 o'clock. - 2.
+Shall completely cover the trigger and have no retention device that could cause the trigger to be pulled accidentally - 3.
+Serpa holsters and those of similar design are not permitted. - 4.
+Appendix holsters may be allowed at the discretion of the host range. - G. Loading devices - 1.
+Must be stowed on shooter's person unless the Course of Fire says differently - 2.
+No length requirements - 3.

-1. May be located anywhere as long as they are not visible with the shooter standing straight, arms relaxed at side.

-- 2. Magazines - a.
-Maximum length of 141mm. - 3.
 Loading device holders are not required. - 4.
-Magnets may not be used in any manner relative to loading devices. - H. Firearm Barrels - 1.
+Magnets may not be the primary retention devices. - H. Firearm Barrels - 1.
 Length is measured from crown of barrel to the chamber face, to the tenth of an inch. - a.
 A measured length of 4.09 inches is considered 4.0. - 2.
 Compensated barrels - a.
 Are permitted as long as the gasses do not project to the side. - b.
-The compensator is included when measuring the barrel length. - I. Gun configuration must remain the same for the entire match. - J. Any firearm, ammunition, or equipment that is deemed unsafe will be brought to the attention of the Match Director who shall make the appropriate decision. - K. Flashlights (See 3.9)
+The compensator is included when measuring the barrel length. - I. Gun configuration must remain the same for the entire match. - J. Any firearm, ammunition, or equipment that is deemed unsafe will be brought to the attention of the Match Director who shall make the appropriate decision. - K. Flashlights (See 3.9) - L. Grip safety - 1.
+If a manual safety is in place, the grip safety may be rendered inoperable